Breaking News | I’m already preparing for work — Biden

-In a speech from Wilmington, Delaware, Biden reiterated that he would win the election, even with the counting of votes still ongoing.
+In a speech from Wilmington, Delaware, Mr Biden reiterated that he would win the election, even with counting of votes still ongoing.

 “We don’t have a final declaration of victory yet, but the numbers tell us it’s clear.
 We are going to win this race,” he stated.